NickMannhardt/opennotes-app/README.md

 npm install
 ```

-## Testing
+## Development

 Start by running
 ```
 npm start
 ```
-to start the development server.
+to start the development server (this may take a while).
+Now changes made to the react components will be rendered live at [localhost:3000](localhost:3000).
+This page shows the extension popup looks like running on top of a default website placeholder.

+## Deploy for testing

 ES6 Modules are not well supported in chrome-extensions so we use webpack to compile our code into a single javascript file that we can run on the browser.